streamr-dev/examples/README.md

 This repository contains various examples of different Streamr usage patterns.
 Feel free to explore!

----

-#### Data fund
-We strive to achieve our vision of a decentralized data economy.
-The Data Fund is an allocation of 10 million DATA created to support projects that further this vision.
-We support two types of grants:

-- Up to $5,000 USD for building integrations, demo apps, adding quality open data streams, research, community initiatives and other smaller projects.

 #### Useful links
 - Website https://streamr.network
 - Roadmap https://streamr.network/roadmap